-Exercising can actually help reduce your asthma symptoms and manage it better than a lot of other things could be able to! (providing you're on the correct medication).
+Exercising can help reduce your asthma symptoms and manage it better than a lot of other things could (providing you’re on the correct medication).
 Exercising is one of the best ways to help improve your lung function.
 Asthma is often caused by becoming breathless and the reaction that that causes.
-Exercise, however, is one of the best ways to reduce this from everyday life, and therefore prevent it in the long term as your stamina increases.
-It's a win-win, but that's the long game.
+However, exercise is one of the best ways to reduce this from everyday life, preventing it in the long term as your stamina increases.
+It’s a win-win, but that’s the long game.

-So, that all sounds great, we know, and it is in all fairness.
-There are still some things that you need to take into account too, however, before you start training.
-It's not always common, but it needs to be said.
+So, that all sounds great, we know, and it is, in all fairness.
+There are still some things that you need to take into account, too, however, before you start training.
+It’s not always common, but it needs to be said.
 Exercise can be a trigger cause for people with asthma.
-Before you begin, make sure you're on the effective and correct treatment for your particular case.
+So, before you begin, ensure you’re on the effective and correct treatment for your particular case.
 If your medication is working to prevent it, then you should be good to go.
 If it is causing you more trouble than you’d expect, go and talk to your GP or asthma nurse!

 On top of that, if you do take up exercise, it’s also vital that you keep your inhaler with you at all times in case your symptoms begin to flare up.
 On top of that, make sure that you seek medical attention too if it worsens after that.

-When you do feel like you’re in the right place for you to start exercising, it’s always good advice to start out small.
+When you feel like you’re in the right place to start exercising, it’s always good advice to start out small.
 Don’t try and go for a 5-mile run or anything, but work up to it gradually.
-The general recommended amount of exercise is 150 minutes of moderate exercise over the period of a week.
-With that in mind, split that up however best you need to.
-Even in smaller intervals, multiple days a week is a good way to go about things.
+The general recommended amount of exercise is 150 minutes of moderate exercise over a week.
+Then, with that in mind, split that up however best you need to.
+Even in smaller intervals, multiple days a week is an excellent way to go about things.

-If you're ready to go, you have a lot of choices out there.
-Some of the easier places to start will be from activities like LISS training.
-That's going at a steady pace but for a prolonged period, like walking or cycling so treadmills and exercise bikes can be really effective here.
+If you’re ready to go, you have a lot of choices out there.
+Some easier places to start will be from activities like LISS training.
+That’s going at a steady pace but for a prolonged period, like walking or cycling, so treadmills and exercise bikes can be effective here.
 You still burn a lot of calories over a long time, but without the intensity.
-It's longer than other exercises, but that doesn't make it worse.
+It’s longer than other exercises, but that doesn’t make it worse.